sql-sith/cdc-2024-competition/resources/WHITE_DOCS.md

 #### Applications
 **File Server**: Samba is running to provide students with access to their files and home directories.
 **Web Server**: A "Next.js" application hosts the school's web page.
 A regex check has been added to the email handler to validate user input.

+#### Fixes
+**Web Server**: The web server was given it's own service account.
+The python server for handling emails was fixed to validate emails and prevent injection.
+Added a timestamp to the python POST server for intrusion reports.